RCElucidator7/AttendU/README.md

 Login feature – student’s login to their account and can view their information.
 Attendance – Users will be able to record attendance with a code issued by the teacher or possibly the use of a beacon.
 Database – Users can view their attendance records and grades through the database.
 Admin access – any admin can login and edit the students’ details.

-Progress update 8/2/18:
-Thought about the layout of the app, user logs into the class when they attend.
-The teacher will issue out a code where the student can check in their attendance.
-Decided that we will be using ionic to develop the application.

-Progress update 15/2/18:
-We have a basic idea on the layout of the app as seen below.
-The user will input their login information for the current class and the student will be brought to the home page, where they can view information on their grades/attendance.

 ![Login](https://github.com/RCElucidator7/AttendU/tree/master/Images/login.PNG)